hanishkvc/prgs-rustland-libs-datautilsk/README.rst

 Details
 #########

-Variant allows one to store integer, string or binary buffer.
+Variant allows one to store a integer, string or a binary/byte buffer in the same variable/data entity.

-Convertion between Binary buffer and Hex string.
+Convertion between Binary/Byte buffer and Hex string.

 Convert string into different int types through isize.